Advantage is a proud partner of city, county, & state government agencies, archives, historical societies & state libraries across the county

 If you do not feel your current provider can or is willing to answer the questions above, or you suddenly find yourself without a provider…we would like you to know that there is an alternative.
 We built Advantage Preservation specifically to address the deficiencies in the industry.
 We came together from different areas in the preservation and newspaper publishing communities because we are not happy with the current treatment of publishers and libraries.
 We have designed a preservation solution with clear and open answers to all the above questions.
 Our dedication dictates our approach to quality and a focus on marketing your history.
 We designed our program to care for newspaper publishers and libraries equally.

 Please remember to contact your current vendor to make sure they are taking care of your history

-Whether your document is a day old, or 200 years old, Advantage has the technology, experience and expertise to provide your library, historical societies, museums, and other institutions, with archiving and access options.
-Our solutions are designed to fit your institution’s unique needs and budget restrictions.
+Whether your document is a day old or 200 years old, we have the technology, experience, and expertise to provide your library, historical societies, museums, and other institutions, with archiving and access options.
+We developed our solutions to fit your institution’s unique needs and budget restrictions.
 We specialize in Document Imaging, Preservation Microfilming Services, Microform Scanning, Digital Archive Hosting, and Document Management Solutions.
-We partner with libraries & historical societies just like yours, to preserve their community’s past, make accessible in the present, and available in the future.
+We partner with libraries & historical societies just like yours to preserve their community’s past, make accessible in the present, and available in the future.